Thomson-CSF: History

 By June 1998, implementation of the finalised agreement had commenced.
 The majority of Thomson-CSF's capital was transferred into private ownership.
 The French State reduced its holding in the company from 58% to 40%.
 At the time, Thomson-CSF's principal private shareholders were Alcatel and Dassault Industries.
 The division of the company's consumer electronics and defence businesses prior to privatisation brought about the creation of Thomson Multimedia, which was a distinct entity from Thomson-CSF.
-The independently-operating Thomson Multimedia has since been restructured and trades as Technicolor SA.
+During late 1996, it was announced that Thomson Multimedia would be acquired by the South Korean conglomerate Daewoo, however, this arrangement quickly became a controversial matter over alleged irregularities and thus did not ultimately come to pass.
+In the aftermath of this controversy, Thomson Multimedia became an independent operation and was rebranded as Technicolor SA.